guy915/CI-Assignments/README.md

 A collection of machine learning and computational intelligence models implemented from first principles and modern libraries.

 This repository explores foundational paradigms in:
-- Supervised Learning
-- Unsupervised Learning
-- Evolutionary Computation
-- Neural Networks
+- Artificial Neural Networks
+- Genetic Algorithms
-- Optimization Algorithms
+- Ant Colony Optimization
+- Reinforcement Learning